Alotau is the capital of Milne Bay Province, a province of Papua New Guinea. It is located on the northern shore of Milne Bay.

 Ecotourism is being developed here focusing on the rainforest, trekking, bird watching, bat caving, fishing, diving, snorkeling, war sites, surfing and cultural sites of interest.
 The province has the richest marine biodiversity in the world, which is why so many divers come to the area.
 There are orchids, marsupials, birds of paradise, mountains, islands, rainforest, waterfalls, hot springs and skull caves as well as a fascinating local history.

-Alotau has fantastic markets and a colourful harbour area; undoubtedly one of the most laid-back, secure and enjoyable towns in Papua New Guinea,
+Alotau has fantastic markets and a colorful harbor area; undoubtedly one of the most laid-back, secure and enjoyable towns in Papua New Guinea,